 Specifying And Proving Properties Of Guardians For Distributed Systems (with Carl Hewitt and Giuseppe Attardi), In Semantics of Concurrent Computation, Springer-Verlag Computer Science Series No. 70.

-Computer Animation: Snow White's Dream Machine (with Kenneth Kahn), Technology Review, October-November 1977.
+Computer Animation: Snow White's Dream Machine, Kenneth Kahn and Henry Lieberman, Technology Review, October-November 1977.

-How To Color In A Coloring Book, SigGraph Computer Graphics Conference, Atlanta, Georgia, August 1978.
+How To Color In A Coloring Book, Henry Lieberman, SigGraph Computer Graphics Conference, Atlanta, Georgia, August 1978.

-The TV Turtle: A Logo Graphics System for Raster Displays, SigGraph/SigPlan Graphics Languages Symposium, Miami Beach, Florida, April 1976.
+The TV Turtle: A Logo Graphics System for Raster Displays, Henry Lieberman, SigGraph/SigPlan Graphics Languages Symposium, Miami Beach, Florida, April 1976.